Averylamp/teachAR/README.md

 ## How we built it

-We build this project with care. :) We are in the process of documenting our work, but the technologies we use include iOS, Swift, ARKit, Agora, Firebase, Flask, Google Cloud Platform, Full-Stack.
+We built this project with care. :) We are in the process of documenting our work, but the technologies we use include iOS, Swift, ARKit, Agora, Firebase, Flask, Google Cloud Platform, Full-Stack.

 ## What's next for TeachAR